 When a student’s behavior is considered “Bottom Line,” a Behavior Incident Form is automatically referred to the principal.
 Bottom-Line infractions automatically result in a consequence.

 Consequences for Bottom Line Behavior are Progressive

-In the past, we have sent home a paper copy of the bottom line report in a child’s back pack.
-Not surprisingly, children sometimes “lose” the report:-) Therefore, Greenvale Park faculty and staff will communicate directly with parents regarding all bottom line reports either through email, phone, or face-to-face.
-Bottom line forms will no longer be sent home in a back pack.
+In the past, we have sent home a paper copy of the Bottom Line report in a child’s back pack.
+But children sometimes lose the report, so faculty and staff will communicate directly with parents regarding all Bottom Line reports, either through email, phone or face-to-face.
+Bottom Line forms will no longer be sent home in a backpack.

 This plan has had positive effects on our school-wide student climate.
 It involves students in the process of establishing expectations for their own behavior.
 It creates an environment where children are taught life skills through authentic interpersonal strategies for the development of respectful relationships.
-It reinforces the concept of cause and effect.
-It promotes a sense of belonging throughout the entire school community.
+It reinforces the concept of cause and effect, and it promotes a sense of belonging throughout the entire school community.